-Why is the ATO’s SBSCH closing?
+Why is the ATO’s SBSCH closed?

-When will the ATO's SBSCH close?
+When did the ATO's SBSCH close?

 - 1 October 2025: Closed for new registrations.